CheckTheDog/Fantasy-Brawl/README.md

 - Use DPADS or LEFT JOYSTICK to move through menus (in champion selection only DPADS)
 - PRESS A to interact with UI elements
 - PRESS B in champion selection screen if a character has been selected with A to deselect
-- PRESS START to open ingame settings menu
+- PRESS START to open ingame settings menu or go back in certain screens

 Note that in most of the UI only PLAYER 1 has influence.